RaltsHunter/game615-spring2023-midterm/README.md

 Wine Red by Kenney;
 Shrub by Poly by Google [CC-BY] via Poly Pizza;
 Images Used:
-Seattle skyline from Kerry Park; Universal Public Domain Frasier Crane; Copyright Paramount Pictures/Grub Street Productions, used for education purposes under Section 107 of the US Copyright Act
+Seattle skyline from Kerry Park; Universal Public Domain;
+Frasier Crane; Copyright Paramount Pictures/Grub Street Productions, used for education purposes under Section 107 of the US Copyright Act